rzinkstok/int1c/README.md

 Definitions to be added.

 Instructions are composed of one or more subinstruction commands (e.g. MP0, MP1, MP3 for MP).
-Each
+Each subinstruction command lasts a full memory cycle time (MCT), which is divided into 12 clock periods.
+Each of these corresponds to an action, which is zero or more control pulses.
+All control pulses of an action are asserted during the full time period.

 ### Registers